 Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

-nnet — by Brian Ripley, 8 months ago
+nnet — by Brian Ripley, a year ago

 Feed-Forward Neural Networks and Multinomial Log-Linear Models